Servflow/servflow/README.md

 - Ensure you've provided the API config folder as a command line argument
 - Check that the folder path exists and is accessible

-**"Database config folder must be specified"**
+**"Integration file must be specified"**
-- Use the `--integrations` flag when starting the Servflow Engine
+- Use the `--integrations` flag with the path to your integrations.yaml file when starting the Servflow Engine

 **"Permission denied" when running binary**
 - Make the binary executable: `chmod +x servflow`